hun-ah/basic-calculator/README.md

 Disclaimer: I did reference a few calculator tutorials on youtube/google to create this calculator app.
 I did not copy the tutorials step by step nor did I copy/paste any code.
 I tried to get as far as I could with the JavaScript on my own before referencing any videos.
 The tutorials were a way for me to have some extra guidance when I was stuck.

-To begin, I created the HTML which consists of the calculator and all of its pieces (display and buttons).
-After finishing with the HTML, I started to style it with CSS.
+To begin, I typed out the HTML which consists of the calculator and all of its pieces (display and buttons).
+I then did all the styling with CSS.
 I wanted my calculator to have a Matrix-esque look to it, so I opted for black and grey as my main colours with a pop of neon green for the calculator buttons and screen.

 For the JS, I decided to create one event listener for anywhere clicked within the area that contains the calculator buttons and then write logic based on